Enterprise Feature Matrix

 Common Questions

-Q: Can I deliver documentation to multiple clients using Slab or Tango?
+Q: Can either Slab or Tango deliver documentation to multiple clients or business units from one platform?

 Q: Is there a better alternative to both Slab and Tango for enterprise documentation?